DevOpsBootcamp/website/source/continuous-integration.rst

 .. ifnotslides::

-    Jenkins is a more powerful version of Travis, but as a result is more complicated to use and setup.
-While you can pay to use a public instance of Jenkins, it is common to run your own instance of Jenkins.
+    Jenkins is a more powerful version of Travis, but as a result is more complicated to use and set up.
+While you can pay to use a public instance of Jenkins, it is more common to run your own instance of Jenkins.

 - Does pretty much anything you can tell a computer to do, automatically.
 - Builds and uploads binaries (releases).